Daniel69/proteus-java/docs/index.md

 * Protobuf Compiler 3.x

 ## Interaction Models
-Proteus has 5 interaction models.
-This section details the interaction models and how to model them in protobuf.
-They interaction models are request/response, request/stream, fire-and-forget, streaming request/one response, and streaming request/streaming response.
+Proteus has 5 interaction rpc interaction models.
+They are modeled using a Protobuf 3 IDL.
+This section details the interaction models, and an example Protobuf rpc definition.
+The interaction models are request/response, request/stream, fire-and-forget, streaming request/one response, and streaming request/streaming response.

 ### Request/Response
 Request response is analogous to a HTTP Rest call.
 A major difference is because this is non-blocking the caller can wait for the response for a very long time without blocking other requests on the same connection.